ts-dangelo/anvio-data-manipulation/README.md

 # misc-scripts

-little python scripts used to manipulate data
+python scripts to manipulate data (mainly going into and out of Anvio)

+clustering_automation.py

+sp